lmcrean/RetrOlympics-Rush/README.md

 ### Score
 The scoreboard is tracked in the top-left corner, it updates as the player advances through the assault course and is displayed as a final score in the "game over screen".

+### Background music

+There is retro themed background music during gameplay.

+### Sound Effects

+There are sound effects for

+-  collisions
+-  jumping
+-  clicking on a button
+-  game over

 ### Lives remaining